daniellaomokore/BoredApp/README.md

 - Clean & modular code, easy to understand & well commented code.

-- Use of API and http requests
+- Use of REST API and http requests

 - Use of Relational Database -> Postgres